 Registration of a new business does not necessarily mean that you have got the “go ahead” to operate your business in the state of Illinois.
 Most often than not, business owners forget to include the “requirement of a business license” in their starting a new business checklist.
 It is recommended that business owners have all necessary information about licensing prior to registration of their business entity.
-It is important to know that if your business requires a license or permit because if you are operating without one then it can lead to heavy penalties and in some cases, closure of your business.
+It is important to know if your business requires a license or permit because if you are operating without one, you can be charged heavy penalties and in some cases, closure of your business.

 How to Get a Business License in Illinois